Twig (template engine)

 Twig is a template engine for the PHP programming language.
 Its syntax originates from Jinja and Django templates.
 It's an open source product licensed under a BSD License and maintained by Fabien Potencier.
 The initial version was created by Armin Ronacher.
 Symfony PHP framework comes with a bundled support for Twig as its default template engine since version 2.

+The same template language is used by the Nunjucks template engine, thus Nunjucks is also supported by the following tools.